-MDA camp is a magical place offering a wide range of activities specially designed for youngsters ages 6 to 17 who have a neuromuscular disease.
+MDA camp is a magical place offering a wide range of activities specially designed for youngsters ages 6-17 who have a neuromuscular disease.
 Camp offers an unmatched opportunity to develop lifelong friendships, share interests and build self-confidence.

 MDA’s myMuscleTeam is a simple, free, powerful tool that helps MDA families maximize their most important resource — their "Muscle Team" of family and friends.
 Users create private, secure myMuscleTeam Web pages that enable them to post journal entries to keep friends and loved ones updated; and utilize a "care coordination calendar" where they can post requests for assistance and schedule volunteer help.

 Focused on empowering young people with neuromuscular disease, the MDA Transitions Center provides comprehensive resources for independent living, personal attendant care, higher education, employment, transportation, recreation and health care.
-The interactive site features blogs, photo galleries, useful apps and Wiki projects.
+The interactive site features blogs, photo galleries and useful apps.

 MDA hosts a variety of other online opportunities to meet and share with adults living with neuromuscular disease.
 In addition to Facebook and Twitter, a slate of regularly scheduled chat sessions enable real-time interaction from the comfort of home.
 MDA chats are organized by disease, roles (e.g., parents, caregivers) and themes (e.g., "positive thinking").